SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-5-2-loops-exam-problems/exam-problems/histogram/print-output.md

-#### Printing the output
+#### Printing the Output

-We only have to print out the reults.
-In the description is said, that the percentages must be with **precision two points after the decimal point**.
-To achive this , write “:f2”: after the placeholder:
+We only have to print the results output.
+The description says that the percentages must be with **precision of two points after the decimal point**.
+To achieve this, write “:f2”: after the placeholder:

 ![](/assets/chapter-5-2-images/01.Histogram-06.png)